Gigaspaces/xap-docs/site/content/xap/12.2/overview/index.markdown

 weight: 200
 ---

-GigaSpaces InsightEdge, with XAP In-Memory Data Grid, is a platform that scales out stateful applications in high-performance and low-latency environments.
-It is designed to support high-throughput transactional applications such as financial applications, e-commerce systems, telecommunication data fabrics; and real-time analytics applications such as streaming, machine learning.
+GigaSpaces' InsightEdge, with XAP In-Memory Data Grid, is a platform that scales out stateful applications in high-performance and low-latency environments.
+It is designed to support high-throughput transactional applications such as financial applications, e-commerce systems, and telecommunication data fabrics; it also supports real-time analytics applications such as streaming and machine learning.

 <br>